ombbhatt/rbcorr_bias_correction/README.md

    2. This folder also contains outputs of plotting and analysis scripts (in `results/plot_outputs/` and `results/table_outputs/`).
 3. **`src/`:** Contains main implementation of logic to load model --> feed datasets --> extract and store plain inference LogProbs values in CSV files in an `outputs/` folder --> apply a chosen correction method using those plain inference values --> store the corrected LogProbs into another CSV file in `outputs/`.
    1. `src/unified_transprompt_transmodel_transdata.py` serves as the primary script where all options for running some configuration of model, dataset, prompt, and correction method can be specified via CLI flags.
+   2. 'src/calibration_core.py` contains the implementations of the three LogProbs-based bias correction methods used for analysis (BC, CC, RBCorr aka specific).
-   2. Given the large number of potential combinations of models, datasets, prompts, and correction methods, we provide shell scripts for running them easily (see `src/run_{method}_shellscripts/`).
+   3. Given the large number of potential combinations of models, datasets, prompts, and correction methods, we provide shell scripts for running them easily (see `src/run_{method}_shellscripts/`).
 These automatically run the primary script in a loop across all valid combinations of setup configurations, for the correction method and question type of your choice! **However, please see NOTE-2.**
 4. **`scripts/`:** Contains three sub-folders.
    1. `scripts/correction_metrics_processors/` has the scripts which generate the JSON-formatted performance statistics which get saved in the aforementioned `results/` folder (given that the `outputs/` home folder exists and contains the required LogProbs CSV file to read and process).
    2. `scripts/transfer_analyses/` has the scripts to analyse the efficacy of RBCorr correction in 'transfer correction' cases.